 Remote Rewards for Training Dogs

-Gizmos for training your dog from a distance.
+Electronic dog training devices that teach your dog from a distance.

 Most people, if asked about devices that can train dogs when you’re not right next to them, might mention electric shock collars.
 The dog runs off, you give a jolting zap by pressing the button on a little gadget you hold in your hand, and presto, your pet comes back to you.